The Basics of Digital Advertising KPIs

 The KPIs you should consider for a conversion campaign are:

-- Cost per Acquisition (CPA): Optimize toward a the cost of advertising based on your target audience taking a desired action.
+- Cost per Acquisition (CPA): Optimize toward the cost of advertising based on your target audience taking a desired action.
 For example, your main goal may be to drive more store visits, so the KPI upon which you measure success will be Cost per Store Visit.

 - Return on Ad Spend (ROAS): Optimize toward the revenue that is generated for every dollar that is spent on advertising.